 Jurisdictional Complexity and Election Survey Measures

-The association of measures of jurisdictional complexity is weak to moderate, with the exception of the percent of costs associated with multilingual support, which is strong, and the association with cost per vote opportunity, which is strongly associated with population density and the number of cities within the county.
+The association of measures of jurisdictional complexity is weak to moderate, with the exception of the percent of costs associated with multilingual support, which is strong, and the association with cost per voting opportunity, which is strongly associated with population density and the number of cities within the county.
 Population density and number of cities is also associated with higher fractions of direct costs related to polling places and canvassing, although those relationships are absent with the ballot types or vote opportunities.
 Oddly, the fraction of costs associated with ballot printing is negatively associated with number of ballot types and vote opportunities.